Codecademy/docs/content/git/concepts/init/init.md

   - "learn-the-command-line"
 ---

 In Git, `init` is used to initiate the process of creating a repository.
-When beginning a new project, in order to track changes to the code throughout all files and folders, this is the first step to doing so.
+When beginning a new project, this is the first step to take in order to track changes to the code throughout all files and folders.

 ## Syntax